microg/GmsCore/artwork/styles/README.md

 * `style-microg-normal-stadia.json` is a variant with Stadia custom layers.
 * `style-microg-normal-mapbox.json` is a historic, unmaintained variant for use with Mapbox.
 * `style-microg-satellite-*.json` is the same, but with a satellite layer (the stadia variant is almost pure openmaptiles, but openmaptiles does not specify a satellite layer).
+* `style-stadia-outdoors.json` is identical to Stadia's Outdoors style, but with added microG metadata.

 * `sprite_sources` files can be generated to a single sprite file as found in the app's assets using `spreet` (see below).
 * PBF files for fonts can be generated using `build_pbf_glyphs` from the `fonts` folder.